chrultrabook/docs/index.md

 ### What is a Chrultrabook and who is this guide for?

-A chrultrabook is a modified Chromebook designed to run Windows, Linux, or even macOS by utilizing MrChromebox coreboot firmware.
-The purpose of this site is to provide comprehensive and user-friendly documentation on hardware, firmware, and operating systems.
+A Chrultrabook is a modified Chromebook that is able to run Windows, Linux, or even MacOS by using MrChromebox's Coreboot firmware.
+The purpose of this site is to provide documentation that is detailed, user-friendly, and has up to date information about the hardware, software, and firmware on Chromebooks

 <br>